 A personal anecdote

 I was involved in a serious car accident in 1986.
 It was what is referred to as a ‘miss and run’.
 There were devastating losses (I won’t get into the tragic details).
-It’s been almost thirty years (29 years ago today, actually) and while some things were quickly lost in the haze of shock or eventually blurred by time, certain images still lucidly dance across my mind.
+It’s been almost thirty years [update: 32 years ago as of 2018] and while some things were quickly lost in the haze of shock or eventually blurred by time, certain images still lucidly dance across my mind.

 Like The Closer You Get…it’s the title track from Alabama’s 7th studio album of the same name.
 It was playing on cassette in the truck stereo.
 In the immediate aftermath of the crash, those beloved classic harmonies were like nails on a chalkboard to me.
 “Can you please turn the music off?”
 I asked.
 An attending RCMP officer obliged, reaching past me through the passenger window to switch off the stereo.